 Canada Hill can be considered a first experience of the rainforest, to anyone who haven't experience it.
 It is easily accessible, literally right next to town, and is full of natural rainforest fauna growth and pathways within for explorers looking for a quick adventure.
 About a 10-15 minute walk from any of the major hotels in the city center would reach it, and exploration is quick and cheap.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The only real hazard is crossing the roads and potential falls from steep paths.

 Local legend had it that a cave ran from Tanjong Lobang to Pujut, inhabited in the former days by two ferocious tigers so predatory that, from time to time, a young girl had to be thrown to them to appease their wrath.
 When the drilling of the first oil well was to take place in 1910, the then Miri populace feared that the well would penetrate the cave and awaken the tigers.
 This is, of course just a story and there is no record of such sacrifices ever taking place.

 Canada Hill has seen some landslides over the years.
-Recorded landslides occurred in the years 1963 (no date or other information), and on 13-Jan-1981, which resulted in 4 casualties.
+Recorded landslides occurred in the years 1963 (no exact date or other information), and on 13-Jan-1981 (during which time also resulted in the Lutong floods), that resulted in 4 casualties.

 Then a few weeks later on 30th January at about 1:05PM, another landslide on Canada Hill in Miri occurred about a kilmeter away from the last landslide at Kampong Lereng Bukit.
 In this incident, a smaller landslide occurred before a bigger one and there was sufficient warning and time for everyone to get out of the way.
 8 houses and properties were damaged.